Best Value Golf Ball in 2026 (By Swing Speed and Budget)

 Over 105 mph — best value picks

 At this swing speed, you need firm compression to maintain ball speed.
-Vice Pro Plus and Snell MTB X both deliver Pro V1x-level specs at $15–$22 less per dozen — a meaningful annual savings for a golfer who goes through a dozen or more per season.
+Vice Pro Plus and Snell MTB X both deliver Pro V1x-level specs at $16–$23 less per dozen — a meaningful annual savings for a golfer who goes through a dozen or more per season.
+The Z-Star line also competes here at retail; see Srixon Z-Star vs Pro V1 for the $8/dozen MSRP gap and the Buy 3 Get 1 Free math that widens it.

 When does paying more actually make sense?